The Bankrate promise

 Low car payments and the flexibility of a short-term car lease may be tempting, but before you assume a lease, be aware of the potential pitfalls.

-Simply put, the lease you take over is the lease you get.
-You will not be able to negotiate the lease and you will inherit all the terms that the original lessee agreed to.
+The lease you take over is the lease you get.
+You will not be able to negotiate the lease terms the original lessee agreed to.
 This means that if their credit score was low, you might be stuck with a higher monthly payment than you would have received getting a lease yourself.
+You may also have a higher lease-end purchase price than you would otherwise get.

 Taking over a lease means that you will have to stick to the original mileage limits on the car lease agreement.
-Going over this limit could cost you; overages range from 10 to 25 cents per mile.
+Going over this limit could cost you — overages range from 10 to 25 cents per mile.
 Try and estimate how many miles you will drive before the lease expires to make sure you won’t have to pay a penalty.
+And of course, make sure the original lessee hasn’t already incurred mileage overage fees.

 Potentially high wear-and-tear costs